 We had all of our materials prepared and the technological piece ready to go at the start of class.
 I led the class in a brief discussion about what we learned from last week's class question, "do all solids behave the same when mixed with water?" to which the students responded "no".
 We also reviewed the science process skills from last week (operation observer and reliable recorder).
 I added a new science question "Can all mixtures be separated using the same method?" along with our new science process character (Purely Predictor) which we hung up front with the other two skills people.
 We went over what a prediction is and how we would use this skill to answer a writing prompt in their journals to predict what would happen when we separate each mixture.
 The students were asked to draw, write or number their predictions.
 I realized that the students did require very detailed instructions here because they still seemed puzzles even after we disseminated the writing prompt to fill in.

-We had the students move to the rug and called them by row so they could view a video that Becky had downloaded on her laptop of a solids, liquids and gas song.
+had the students move to the rug and called them by row so they could view a video that Becky had downloaded on her laptop of a solids, liquids and gas song.
 They seemed really excited and engaged by this piece of the lesson.
 Becky then reviewed the steps for the experiment as I was passing out the mixtures from last week for them to observe and record.
 She also addressed safety again and then the students returned to their desks.

 We walked around so that they knew we were available if they had questions and Becky asked if the mixtures had changed, where was the salt, and she touched upon dissolving from last lesson and then I picked up the lesson with asking the class for ideas on our brainstorming chart to cite ways that we could separate our mixtures today.
 The students answered with hands, sieve, strainer and a filter.
 The filter answer was perfect because it was the new vocabulary word that we were going to add to our word wall this week.
 We showed some examples, coffee filter and air filters and put the new word up and quickly went over the different size holes of some real life examples we brought in.